Subscription-based products allow you to add predictability to your revenue.

 And if that product is a necessity, it’s actually hard to stay without it till the new one is ordered.

 This is a biggie!
-Your entire WooCommerce store is focussed on one-time purchases.
+Your entire WooCommerce store is focused on one-time purchases.
 The job of the home page is to direct them to the product catalog.

 And that’s okay!